Jeannette informs you about … young alzheimer patients

 It is essential to engage young patients as much as possible, as the disease progresses inexorably.
 "A person who is not stimulated, who does nothing [...] loses much faster than a person who is regularly stimulated," explains neuropsychologist Anne-Laure Lesage.

-Cognitive stimulation is therefore extremely important, especially for young patients like those at Le Chemin, as it hinders the progression of the disease and thus delays the consequences of Alzheimer's disease.
+Cognitive stimulation is therefore extremely important, especially for young patients like those at Le Chemin, as it hinders the progression of the disease and thus delays the consequences of Alzheimer's's disease.

-The residence Le Chemin can accommodate 50 people, so there are just under 30,000 left; let’s hope this is just the beginning and that other residences specialized in Alzheimer's disease for those under 60 will open in the coming years as there is a real need.
+The residence Le Chemin can accommodate 50 people, so there are just under 30,000 left; let’s hope this is just the beginning and that other residences specialized in Alzheimer's's for those under 60 will open in the coming years, as there is a real need.

-A residence specialized for young Alzheimer's patients is:
+A specialized residence for young Alzheimer's's patients is:

 Effective and easy-to-implement solutions

-The challenges of Alzheimer's disease in young people
+The challenges of Alzheimer's's disease in young people

 • Late diagnosis: Symptoms may be confused with other disorders, delaying diagnosis.